CompOpt4Apps/AthanPumaDemo/README.md

 * [Demo](#demo)

 ## What is HPC
-High-performance computiong (HPC) is the use of software and hardware to process data and perform complex calculations at high speeds.
+High-performance computing (HPC) is the use of software and hardware to process data and perform complex calculations at high speeds.
 Supercomputers are the product of this innovation.

 ## What is Puma
 Released in mid 2020, Puma is the newest supercomputer at the University of Arizona.
-The system is availiable to all researchers at no cost.
+The system is available to all researchers at no cost.

 ## Access HPC Systems
 You must: